 Purpose of the Hearing

 The purpose of the hearing, and the duty of the referee, is to gather all facts relating to the case.
 After getting all the facts on the record, the referee must then apply the appropriate laws, rules, procedures, and precedents in order to make a proper decision.
-The referee has no special or personal interest in the ultimate outcome of the matter.
+The referee has no special or personal interest in the outcome of the appeal.
 The referee's decision will be based on the evidence and testimony provided at the hearing.

 The hearing is not a "round table" discussion.
 You must limit your testimony and evidence to the issues before the referee.
 You have the right to present your testimony and evidence.
-Please refer to "Representation
+Please refer to "REPRESENTATION"

 " for further information on representation at hearings.

-If you feel that a conflict of interest would be created if the hearing were to be conducted by the assigned referee, you may advise the Appeals System Administrator, UC Board of Review, 651 Boas Street, Room 1116, Harrisburg, PA 17121-0750, in writing, giving your reasons and requesting that another referee be assigned.
+If you feel that a conflict of interest would be created if the hearing were to be conducted by the assigned referee, you may advise the Appeals System Administrator, UC Board of Review, 651 Boas St., Room 1116, Harrisburg, PA 17121-0750, in writing, giving your reasons and requesting that another referee be assigned.